strwbrry05/travelToTokyo/README.md

 ## About the Project
+Inspired by my two trips to Tokyo, I knew I wanted to create a page like this for months.
+Im not a person who typically likes to travel, but ever since I was in middle school I had always wanted to go to Japan.
+Finally having the chance to do that post graduation was a dream come true.
+When designing the page, I wanted something original and fun, something that meant I stayed true to my wacky mind, but also incorportated everything I had been learning about web development.
+I found some images of old japanese magazines on pinterest and I knew exactly then that that was the aesthetic I wanted for this page.

 ### Nav + Footer
 Nav bar is simple, only displaying the itinerary days while all together ommiting any other sections.
 This was purposeful since the focus is on the itinerary and not on anything else.
 Allowing the user ease of access to the important sections.